MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 # How to sample app (Preview)

-The How-to template app for Microsoft Teams provides a simple way to learn how to be a Power Apps maker by walking you step-by-step through designing data model, screens, and connecting screens together to build a complete Power Apps asset checkout solution..
+The How-to template app for Microsoft Teams provides a simple way to learn how to be a Power Apps maker by walking you step-by-step through designing data model, screens, and connecting screens together to build a complete Power Apps asset checkout solution.

 Benefits of using the How-to app:

 - Understand the basics of Power Apps.

--   Learn how to build apps in Microsoft Teams.
+- Learn how to build apps in Teams.

--   Share the asset checkout app you build with colleagues in Microsoft Teams.
+- Share the asset checkout app you build with colleagues in Teams.
 - Become a Maker

->Note
+> [!NOTE]
->-   Before you can use this app, you may be asked for your permissions to use the connection.
+> - Before you can use this app, you may be asked for your permissions to use the connection.
 More information: [**Allow connections in sample apps**](use-sample-apps-from-teams-store.md#step-1---allow-connections)
->-   This app is available in three different Teams themes: Default, Dark and High contrast.
+> - This app is available in three different Teams themes: Default, Dark and High contrast.
 When you [**change the theme in Teams**](https://support.microsoft.com/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7), the app automatically updates to match the selected theme.
 More information:  [**Get the Teams theme using the Teams integration object**](use-teams-integration-object.md#get-the-teams-theme)

->Important
+> [!IMPORTANT]
->-   This is a preview feature.
+> - This is a preview feature.
->-   Preview features aren’t meant for production use and may have restricted functionality.
+> - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so  that customers can get early access and provide feedback.

 ## Prerequisites

 Before using this app:

 1. Install the How to app.

-2. Set up the app for the first use.
+1. Set up the app for the first use.

 For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).

 ## Building an Asset management app

-In the How to app, we will build an asset management app to enable users to checkout assets from the library and return it when they are done.
-The instructions are included in the app, and makers who open the app inside of the Power Apps app in Microsoft Teams will see the instructions in the studio.
+In the How to app, we'll build an asset management app to enable users to checkout assets from the library and return it when they are done.
+The instructions are included in the app, and makers who open the app inside of the Power Apps app in Teams will see the instructions in the studio.

-This article includes the steps from the app for makers who prefer to read them outside of the app--mayber you have two monitors, and you want to have the instructions open on another screen, or you might want to print them out.
+This article includes the steps from the app for makers who prefer to read them outside of the app.
+For example, when you have two monitors, and you want to have the instructions open on another screen, or you might want to print them out.

 From the main screen, you can see a summary of the steps to build the How to app and have the ability to preview the app.